virialvill/all-the-news-react/README.md

 ## Active State

-Add a visual indicator of which section we are viewing to the navbar.
-Let's add a highlight to the appropriate nav item for this purpose.
+Add a highlight to the current nav item to indicate the section we are viewing.

-We can use the section variable to set the activeLink property:
+We can use the section state to set the activeLink property.

+In App.js:

 ```js
 <Nav navItems={navItems} setSection={setSection} section={section} />
 ```

-And then send the property to the NavItem component:
+And then forward the property to the NavItem component:

 ```js
 import React from "react";